cabforum/servercert/docs/BR.md

 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by
    a. the Issuing CA; or
-   b. a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or
+   b. a Precertificate Signing Certificate, as defined in [Section 7.1.2.4](#7124-technically-constrained-precertificate-signing-ca-certificate-profile), associated with the Issuing CA; or
 3. "unused" if neither of the previous conditions are met.

 ### 4.9.11 Other forms of revocation advertisements available